SuperHouse/OpenKayo/README.md

 ## Camera Modifications

-I have been unable to connect the 5 factory bottom cameras (1 x precision camera and a 4-way high-speed camera array) to OpenPnP.
-On my machines I have unscrewed the 4-way camera array and tucked it away inside the machine, and also removed the precision camera.
+I have been unable to connect the 5 factory bottom cameras (1 x precision camera and a 4-way high-speed camera array) to OpenPnP on either Ubuntu or MacOS.
+You may have more success on Windows: please let me know!

+On my machines I have unscrewed the 4-way camera array and tucked it away under the feeder manifold, and also removed the precision camera.
 I replaced that with an ELP Mini 720p OV9712 USB industrial camera with a 6mm lens, using a 3D-printed camera mount and a lens spacer to change the focal length.

 This particular camera is very commonly used for OpenPnP so it's a well-known and well-supported device.